Top 7 Pediatric Nurse Interview Questions to Ask

 7 Interview Questions for a Pediatric Nurse

 When developing nurse interview questions, it’s important to include a mix of personal background, career trajectory, and pediatric scenario questions to get a complete picture of an employee’s skills and abilities.
-Here are seven example interview questions facilities can ask to choose the perfect candidate.
+Here are seven example interview questions facilities can ask to choose the right candidate.

 1. What made you want to become a pediatric nurse?